avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 # Introduction
-This project is the Avnet /IOTCONNECT AWS Greengrass SDK intended for the /IOTCONNECT platform Greengrass devices and Components based on Python.
+This project is the Avnet /IOTCONNECT AWS Greengrass SDK intended for the /IOTCONNECT Greengrass devices and Components based on Python.

 The project is based on the
 [/IOTCONNECT Python Library](https://github.com/avnet-iotconnect/iotc-python-lib).